VOLTTRON/volttron/RELEASING.md

 ## 6. Merging the release into main

-The release branch is merged into `main` through a pull request.
+The release branch is merged into `main` through a pull request, using a rebase merge.
 Do not squash it: this repository has squash merging turned off at the repository level, and the release history is worth keeping intact.
+Do not land it as an ordinary merge commit either: `main`'s branch protection requires a linear history, and an ordinary merge commit cannot satisfy that.
+Rebase merge is the strategy that satisfies both the linear-history requirement and the no-squash rule, and it is the one this project uses to land a release into `main`.

-For 9.0.4, that pull request landed as an ordinary two-parent merge commit.
+This differs from how the 9.0.4 release actually landed: that pull request merged into `main` as an ordinary two-parent merge commit.
+A reader comparing the two should read the difference as history predating this policy, not as an error in either direction; the rebase merge requirement is what this project has settled on for every release going forward.

-Reading this repository's current branch protection on `main` found that a linear history is now required there, which blocks an ordinary merge commit from landing on `main` at all: only a fast-forward or a rebase merge would satisfy it, and squash is unavailable repository-wide.
-This is a real inconsistency between what 9.0.4 did and what `main`'s current protection allows, not a decision this document is making.
-Until a maintainer with authority over branch protection resolves it one way or the other, treat a rebase merge into `main` as the strategy that satisfies both the current protection setting and the no-squash rule, and confirm the setting again before relying on this: branch protection is configuration, not code, and it can change independently of this document.
+Branch protection is configuration, not code, and it can change independently of this document.
+Confirm the linear-history and no-squash settings on `main` are still what this section assumes before relying on them.

 ## 7. Reconciling develop and main